Trustroots/nostroots/README.md

 ### BeWelcome, couchers.org?

-It would be great to at some point connect with BW and Couchers over Nostr, but it seems unlikely this could happen anytime soon.
+It would be great to at some point connect with BW and Couchers over Nostr.

 ### tokens, dao, blockchain, other scams?